fabioannovazzi/chat_bot/data/HORIZONTAL_WATERFALL_PLOT.md

 The app will visualize Forecast (FC) data as hatched in the monthly bar charts.

-#### SMALL MULTIPLES

-To plot the items as small multiples, set the Plot Small multiples widget to True.
+To plot the items as small multiples, choose the dimension on which to plot them.

 ![year-over-year_waterfall_small_multiples](assets/images/year-over-year_waterfall_small_multiples-16842501433343.png)